Water Stewardship Treating water as a human right

 P.A.C.E. and the USAID Women + Water Global Development Alliance

 Since 2014, we have integrated water, sanitation and hygiene (WASH) curriculum into our P.A.C.E. program, which supports the women who make our clothes in gaining the skills and confidence to advance in work and life.
 With our expansion of P.A.C.E., and the goal to reach 1 million women and girls by the end of 2022, we are eager to reach even more women with effective strategies for managing water issues

 In 2017, we launched a five-year collaboration with the U.S. Agency for International Development (USAID) to improve access to clean water and sanitation services for the women touched by the apparel industry.
-We are expanding our P.A.C.E. program in India to teach safe water-handling practices, alongside our longstanding partners CARE, Water.org and Insititute for Sustainable Communities (ISC).
-We will also support access to clean water and sanitation with our partner Water.org, and we will work to manage local water resources sustainably, in partnership with the Institute for Sustainable Communities.
+We have expanded our P.A.C.E. program in India to teach safe water-handling practices, and we are supporting access to clean water and sanitation and working to manage local water resources sustainably alongside our implementing partners, CARE, Water.org, Institute for Sustainable Communities (ISC) and WaterAid.

 Our partnership with USAID is designed to support women and communities as they learn about WASH practices, while also developing leadership skills.
 This supports women as they take initiative to incorporate improved water infrastructure in their communities.
 Our partnerships take this program beyond education to provide the essential hard goods, such as toilets and filters, needed in the home and to provide neighborhoods with clean water access.